Previous Lab Members

 Yulia Hapiak

 I received my Bachelor’s degree in Cell Biology & Neuroscience and Psychology from Rutgers University in May 2019 and joined the Pang Lab in October 2019.
 My passion for research began during my undergraduate studies where I pursued neuroscience research at the W.M Keck Center for Collaborative Neuroscience.
-I look forward to contributing to the scientific community at Rutgers as a graduate student in the Master of Biomedical Sciences program in Fall 2020.

 kenneth paradiso, phd